This website is not a substitute for professional medical or mental healthcare.

 Emotions are something we all have and experience, thoughts happen and create emotions;

-Emotions remain mostly unaddressed because so many of us were taught to reject the notion that we are experiencing anything other than anger, some occasional sadness, and those in the love/connection category.
+Emotions remain mostly unaddressed because so many of us (especially males) were taught to reject the notion that we are experiencing anything other than anger, some occasional sadness, and those in the love/connection category.

 The reality is, our survival system runs on emotions.
 It produces emotions to interact with our electrically charged nervous system.
 Without one there is not the other.